-I usually use a cuticle trimmer to remove any excess pieces of cuticle that stands out.
+I usually use a cuticle trimmer to remove any excess pieces of cuticle that stand out.

 You can click here to see the price and what it looks like on Amazon.
-It is a stainless steel one so it should retain its sharpness for a long time.
+It is a stainless steel one so it would retain its sharpness for a very long time.

 2- Use Oil, Soap and Water

-Now if you don’t want to use a store-bought cuticle remover you can use a combination of oil, soap, and water to soften your cuticles and make it easier to remove.
+Now if you don’t want to use a store-bought cuticle remover you can use a combination of oil, soap, and water to soften your cuticles which makes them easier to remove.

 - Firstly, wash your cuticles and nails with soap and warm water and don’t dry it instead apply some oil onto your cuticle.